rootwork/rootwork.org/hugo/content/blog/2014-03-15/index.md

 ![Nope.](2014004-ntc-b-0061280.jpg ' ')

-While both of these stories have kernels of truth — events happen, and people inspire — they are fundamentally not how social change occurs.
-Instead, it’s movement-building work that pushes change forward.
+While both of these stories have kernels of truth -- events happen, and people inspire -- they are fundamentally not how social change occurs.
+Instead, it's movement-building work that pushes change forward.

 ![Training](2014004-ntc-b-0071280.jpg ' ')

-Rosa Parks wasn’t just tired — she was trained.
+Rosa Parks wasn't just tired -- she was trained.

 ![Physical and virtual](2014004-ntc-b-0081280.jpg ' ')

-The Egyptian revolution didn’t just happen, it was preceded by years of student organizing.
+The Egyptian revolution didn't just happen, it was preceded by years of student organizing.

 ![Strategy](2014004-ntc-b-0091280.jpg ' ')

-The most successful social change movements didn’t just get lucky or figure out how to use the newest tools, they were built through concerted strategic planning.
+The most successful social change movements didn't just get lucky or figure out how to use the newest tools, they were built through concerted strategic planning.
 Our work for change can draw on that history and experience.